 This course is a study of selected topics in business and may be taken twice toward graduation credit.

-Credit Hours: 3 Prerequisite: Completion of all 100 and 200-level business Availability: On demand courses required for a business degree plus 9 hours of upperlevel business courses.
+Credit Hours: 3 Prerequisite: Completion of all 100 and 200-level business courses required for a business degree plus 9 hours of upper-level business courses.